 West Edmonton Mall is an obvious choice and has a lot to offer including a fantastic water park, mini golf, a skating rink and an amusement park right inside the mall.
 You could easily spend an entire vacation just inside West Ed.
 It can get really busy, we went at supper time on a rainy Saturday and found the crowds to be too much for our young family.
 If you are planning on visiting around that time, I’d recommend eating prior to getting there.

 Inside the Galaxyland Amusement Park there is a huge indoor playground similar to what you can find at indoor play places in Calgary (but taller and easier to get lost in).
-You can purchase admission just to the Galaxy Kids Playpark for just $9 for kids 4 and up and for $6 for 1-3 year olds (2015 prices).

 7. John Janzen Nature Centre – Tegler Discovery Zone